Table of Contents

 command to generate the list of filename patterns often need to set

-SUBST_NOOP_OK.*
+SUBST_NOOP_OK.* to yes.

 In most cases, the substitutions are given using one or more sed(1) commands, like this: